Category Archives: Musical Drama

 Nonetheless, Gardner also doesn’t sing her songs.
 Instead, they are sung by Annette Warren.
 I’m betting this is why she didn’t receive an Oscar nomination.

-Supporting players like William Warfield as Joe simply must be mentioned.
+Supporting players like William Warfield as Joe must be mentioned.
 His rendition of “Old Man River” moved me.
-A bass-baritone singer and actor he makes the number quite simply and by far the best moment, both musically and pictorially, in the film.
+A bass-baritone singer and actor he makes the number quite simply and by far the best moment, musically and pictorially, in the film.

 I could watch this scene on replay.